Our team

 Logo headshot placeholder

-Gabby Talmadge, Training Coordinator
+Gabby Talmadge, Training and Capacity Development Coordinator

 “This role uses my event and project management skills and does so in a membership organisation – my favourite environment.
 My work and its outcomes appeal to both ‘the heart and the head’ which is the perfect mix for me.”

-As the Federation’s Training Coordinator, Gabby spends her days thinking about how to ensure Victoria’s Community Legal Centre staff have the training they need to do their jobs most effectively.
+As the Federation’s Training Coordinator, Gabby spends her days thinking about how to ensure Victoria’s community legal centre staff have the training they need to do their jobs most effectively.
 From researching training options, working with facilitators, coordinating all aspects of training sessions and following up with attendees afterwards, Gabby ensures the Federation delivers a comprehensive training program that best meets the needs of the sector.
 With a background in events and project management, Gabby is perfectly suited to manage our training calendar.
 When not thinking about training, Gabby has a very eclectic set of interests – from reading everything she can to researching early Australian film and theatre, from sewing vintage patterns to listening to live music.
 But her one true love is MotoGP and World Superbikes.

 Rosanna Di Grazia, Office Coordinator